Mahin01234/Data-structure-theory-C/README.md

 ---

-<h1 align="center">📚 Data Structure Theory in C / C++</h1>
+<h2 align="center">📚 Data Structure & Algorithm Learning Hub</h2>
-<h3 align="center">A complete collection of core data structure and algorithm implementations in C and C++</h3>
+<h4 align="center">Explore, Understand, and Implement Core DSA Concepts in C & C++</h4>

 ---

-## 🧠 Introduction
+## 🚀 Introduction

-Welcome to **Data Structure Theory in C/C++** —
-a well-organized collection of programs that help students and beginners learn and practice key concepts of **data structures and algorithms**.
+Welcome to **Data Structure Theory a collection of programs designed for students and beginners who want to deeply understand how **core data structures** and **algorithms** work behind the scenes, and how to implement them from scratch.

-### 🚀 What You’ll Learn:
-- 🔹 Sorting Algorithms (Insertion, Selection, Bubble, etc.)
-- 🔹 Data Structures (Stack, Queue, Linked List, Tree, Graph)
-- 🔹 Searching Techniques
-- 🔹 Problem-solving & Theory Applications
+Each program is written in simple, well-commented C code for easy learning and experimentation.

 ---

-Author
-Mahinur Rahman Mahin
-Student | Enthusiast of C, C++, and DSA
+## 🎯 What You Will Learn

+### 🔹 Fundamental Data Structures
+- Stack
+- Queue
+- Linked List
+- Tree
+- Graph

+### 🔹 Searching & Sorting Algorithms
+- Linear Search, Binary Search
+- Insertion Sort, Selection Sort, Bubble Sort, Heap Sort, etc.

+---